 So how does a company ensure compliance?
 The regulations describe responsible data management’s expected results but do not specify technical measures to achieve that goal.
 Below are some best practices to ensure compliance:

 Digital transformation has redefined the regulatory rules governing businesses globally.
 US businesses are now subject to several cybersecurity compliance regulations due to the nature of their business, such as GDPR and the California Consumer Privacy Act (CCPA).
+(See CPRA for an update on CCPA)

 Many communication platforms and online operating environments have made compliance administration demanding and costly.
 Therefore, businesses are looking for effective, affordable ways to remain compliant while boosting productivity and expanding operations.

-Veritas’ integrated portfolio of data compliance capabilities synthesizes intelligence across different data sources to streamline access, ensure compliance, deliver insights, support analysis, and minimize organizational risk.
+Veritas’ integrated portfolio of data compliance capabilities synthesizes intelligence across different data sources to streamline access, ensure regulatory compliance, deliver insights, support analysis, and minimize organizational risk.

 The Veritas integrated approach to compliance and enterprise data management turns big data into actionable insights.
 Additionally, our Data Insight Integration’s reporting and visualization features allow users to classify at-risk data, engage data owners, and rescind access to sensitive personal data to improve data compliance and decision-making.